A number of political theories sought to “fix everything” but almost never managed to and only momentarily in the case of rare exceptions. Why?

 My request earned me this answer.

-I replied something like this (rewritten many times since).
+I replied something like this (revised many times since).

 I foresee a new world soon provided with the following.

-· One duly elected World Mayor’s Office with its Administrative Council duly elected from grass roots both widespread and deep-rooted.
+· One duly elected World Mayor’s Office with its Administrative Council duly elected from grass roots widespread and deep-rooted.
 Note my italics: no Big Brother need apply.
-It will be our civic duty and private pleasure to replace each of them with worthy tribal leaders.
+It will be our civic duty and private pleasure to replace them with worthy tribal leaders.

 · One vigilant and humane Judiciary, controlled from start to finish by randomly selected juries.